abishekvashok/cmatrix/README.md

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)

 ## :book: Contribution Guide
-If you have any suggestions/flames/patches to send, please feel free to
+If you have any suggestions/flames/patches to send, please feel free to:
 - Open issues and if possible label them, so that it is easy to categorise features, bugs etc.
 - If you solved some problems or made some valuable changes, Please open a Pull Request on Github.
 - See [contributing.md](./CONTRIBUTING.md) for more details.